 DEADLINE TO APPLY:

-Please send this information to firstname.lastname@example.org by Sunday 24th June Midnight.
-Feel free to email us before the deadline if you have any questions
+We are looking to fill this position as soon as possible.
+Please send information to firstname.lastname@example.org Feel free to email us if you have any questions.

 A Thing Mislaid by Maison Foo